 With respect to taxation matters, the governments and other regulatory agencies in the foreign jurisdictions in which the Company's operates may make sudden changes in laws relating to taxation or impose higher tax rates which may affect the Company's operations in a significant manner.
 These governments and agencies may not allow certain deductions in calculating tax payable that the Company believes should be deductible under applicable laws or may have differing views as to values of transferred properties.
 This can result in significantly higher tax payable than initially anticipated by the Company.
 In many circumstances, readjustments to tax payable imposed by these governments and agencies may occur years after the initial tax amounts were paid by the Company which can result in the Company having to pay significant penalties and fines.
 The Company's international operations may also be adversely affected by laws and policies of Canada, the United States and other jurisdictions affecting foreign trade, taxation and investment.
-For example, the Company may be at a disadvantage in that it may be required to compete against corporations or other entities from countries that are not subject to Canadian laws and regulations, including the CFPOA (or similar legislation of other jurisdictions, including the United States Foreign Corrupt Practices Act).
+The Company may be at a disadvantage in that it may be required to compete against corporations or other entities from countries that are not subject to Canadian laws and regulations, including the CFPOA (or similar legislation of other jurisdictions, including the United States Foreign Corrupt Practices Act).
 Residents or nationals of countries not subject to such legal regimes may offer inducements to foreign governments and foreign public officials to entice such governments and officials to deal with them to the disadvantage of the Company.
 Furthermore, in the event of a dispute arising from international operations, the Company may be subject to the exclusive jurisdiction of foreign courts or may not be successful in subjecting foreign persons to the jurisdiction of courts in Canada.

-The Company has received unfavorable tax assessments relating to tax holidays claimed by the Company's subsidiary that owns its interest in the D6 Block, Hazira and Surat Fields.
+The Company has received unfavorable tax assessments relating to tax holidays claimed in India by the Company related to its previously held interests in the Hazira and Surat Fields and by its indirect subsidiary related to its interest in the D6 Block.
 There is a risk of penalties and interest on amounts assessed and the assessed amounts, the penalties and the interest may have a significant adverse effect on the Company and its financial condition.
 Refer to "Legal Proceedings and Regulatory Actions - Proceedings in India".